rrweb-io/rrweb/docs/recipes/canvas.md

 # Canvas

-Canvas is a special HTML element, which will not be recorded by rrweb by default.
+Canvas is a special HTML element, and will not be recorded by rrweb by default.
 There are some options for recording and replaying Canvas.

 Enable recording Canvas：